mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ![DLM Excel-Addin query syntax](/dotstatsuite-documentation/images/dlm-excel-addin-12.png)

-Clicking on **"Get data"** from Step 2 generates the flat or time-series oriented Excel table filled with all data, meaning all observation and attribute values for the given selection.
+Clicking on **"Get data"** from Step 2 generates the flat or time-series oriented Excel table filled with all data, meaning all observation and attribute values (if you chose the option in step 2) for the given selection.
-**Note** that for attribute values defined at higher level than the observaiton value, those high-level attribute values are retrieved and replicated for each time-series in the 2 time-series formats, and for each observation in the flat format.
+**Note** that for attribute values defined at higher level than the observation value, those high-level attribute values are retrieved and replicated for each time-series in the 2 time-series formats, and for each observation in the flat format.

 ---